Man arrested in fatal hit-and-run in northeast Fresno

-FRESNO, California (KGPE) – Fresno Police are investigating a fatal DUI crash in northeast Fresno.
+FRESNO, California (KSEE) – Fresno Police are investigating a fatal DUI crash in northeast Fresno.

 It happened after midnight near Fresno and Bullard Avenues.